SourceFinder#

 Methods Documentation

-Detect sources, including deblending, in an image using using segmentation.
+Detect sources, including deblending, in an image using segmentation.

 - Parameters: